sdsna/sdgs-in-the-city/site/goals/clean-water-and-sanitation.md

 ---
 title: Clean Water and Sanitation
 number: 6
-tagline: Ensure access to water and sanitation for all
+tagline: Ensure access to water and sanitation for all.
 excerpt: >-
   Too many people still lack access to safely managed water supplies and sanitation facilities.
 Water scarcity, flooding and lack of proper wastewater